mne-tools/mne-python/doc/manual/gui/analyze.rst

 the medium and sparse tessellations comprise 30,000 and 2,500 triangles, respectively.
 You can then make a symbolic link of one of these to <*subject*> ``-head.fif`` .
-The medium grade tessellation is an excellent compromize between geometric accuracy and speed in the coordinate system alignment.
+The medium grade tessellation is an excellent compromise between geometric accuracy and speed in the coordinate system alignment.

 .. note:: While the dense head surface tessellation    may help in coordinate frame alignment, it will slow down the operation    of the viewer window considerably.
 Furthermore, it cannot be used    in forward modelling due to the huge number of triangles.
 For the    BEM, the dense tessellation does not provide much benefit because    the potential distributions are quite smooth and widespread on the    scalp.